connexcs/docs/docs/customer/cli.md

 + **CLI**: To allow the required CLIs, enter the required number or a regular expression (to match and replace).

 + **Rewrite CLI**: A CLI can be rewritten.
 For example, you can add `123456789` in the CLI box and then rewrite by adding `987654321` in the rewrite CLI box.
-(For more advanced CLI manipulation, see [**Advanced CLI Match & Manipulation**](/customer/cli/#advanced-cli-match-manipulation) below.)
+(For more advanced CLI manipulation, see [**Advanced CLI Match & Manipulation**](https://docs.connexcs.com/customer/cli/#advanced-cli-match-and-manipulation) below.

 + **Pre-Asserted-ID (PAID)**: To allow the required PAID, enter the required number or a regular expression to match or replace.

-+ **Rewrite P-Asserted-ID**: This is a SIP Header almost same as the FROM header but classified as a private, or network-level identifier.<br>Telephone companies use it to identify call originators.
-As it is stripped at the call server, the client end-points only see the FROM field.<br>This is helpful when callers obscure their CLI / FROM information, as the network level still requires origination details.<br>The **P-Asserted-ID** manipulation uses the same syntax as the Replace CLI.
++ **Rewrite P-Asserted-ID**: This is a SIP Header almost same as the FROM header but classified as a private, or network-level identifier.
+Telephone companies use it to identify call originators.
+As it is stripped at the call server, the client end-points only see the FROM field.
+This is helpful when callers obscure their CLI / FROM information, as the network level still requires origination details.
+The **P-Asserted-ID** manipulation uses the same syntax as the Replace CLI.

 !!! tip "P-Asserted-ID Use Case"
-    If you wanted to allow all calls but assign a specific number (such as the Main Billable number for the business), you would set CLI as ".*" and then enter the desired P-Asserted ID. <br>All calls will then have this number as the P-Asserted-ID.
+    If you wanted to allow all calls but assign a specific number (such as the Main Billable number for the business), you would set CLI as ".*" and then enter the desired P-Asserted ID.
+    All calls will then have this number as the P-Asserted-ID.

 + **Forced**: Enabling this will allow a call if there are no other matching CLIs in the system.
-This will also replace the CLI that's presented with the CLI entered here. <br> For example: Create a permitted list of CLIs, then select **Forced** on the CLI to use if none of the others in the permitted list match.
+This will also replace the CLI that's presented with the CLI entered here.
+**For example**, Create a permitted list of CLIs, then select **Forced** on the CLI to use if none of the others in the permitted list match.
 (Best practice is to have one unique **Forced** CLI.)

-+ **Direction Applied**: Select either **Termination** for calls a customer makes out or **Origination** (also refers to DIDs) for inbound calls made to our customers.<br>For example, Create a permitted list that exclusively allows calls to or from the same country.
++ **Direction Applied**: Select either **Termination** for calls a customer makes out or **Origination** (also refers to DIDs) for inbound calls made to our customers.
+For example, Create a permitted list that exclusively allows calls to or from the same country.

 + **Use DID**: Pull in DIDs from the customer's account to use either as a Filter or as a Replacement.

 + **Dialed Number Match**: To route to a specific CLI, dialied match number is used.
-For example, if Dialied matched number is starting with **1**, the CLI is routed to 11111.<br> The CLI can be a Regular Expression also.
+For example, if Dialied matched number is starting with **1**, the CLI is routed to 11111.
+The CLI can be a Regular Expression also.

 &emsp;![alt text][edit-cli]